lbaile21/LLMstudio/CONTRIBUTING.md

 ## Branches

-- All development happens in per-feature branches prefixed by contributor's initials.
-For example `feat/feature_name`.
+- All development happens in per-feature branches prefixed with the change type and contributor's initials, e.g. `feat/ab_feature_name` or `fix/ab_bug_description`.
-- Approved PRs are merged to the `main` branch.
+- Approved PRs are merged to the `main` branch via squash-merge.